 Active transportation is a means of getting around that is achieved through human-powered mobility.
-This includes walking and bicycling, as well as the needs of wheelchair users and other types of non-motorized mobility devices, whether for everyday trips to work, shops and other destinations, or for recreational purposes.
-Active transportation is an important element of a community’s mobility network, since it not only increases transportation choices but also supports healthy, active living.
+This includes walking, cycling and using transit, as well as the needs of wheelchair users and other types of non-motorized mobility devices.
+Active transportation is an important element of Fort Worth’s mobility network, since it not only increases transportation choices but also supports healthy, active living.

 Fort Worth Active Transportation Plan

 Fort Worth’s goal is to develop a plan for a transportation system that provides multiple alternatives for travel.
-The Active Transportation Plan will focus on walking and bicycling, including connectivity between other modes such as vehicles and transit.
-This plan will integrate and update previous planning efforts such as the Walk Fort Worth and Bike Fort Worth plans, develop a new Trails Master Plan, and provide coordination with the regional Transit Master Plan.
-The result will be a unified citywide transportation network for people who walk and bike, with a coordinated implementation strategy for planning, prioritizing and building improvements.
+The Active Transportation Plan focused on walking and cycling, including connectivity between other modes such as transit.
+This plan integrated efforts such as the Walk Fort Worth and Bike Fort Worth plans, the Task Force on Race and Culture, trail planning, and coordination with the regional Transit Master Plan and Transit Moves Fort Worth Plan.
+The result is a unified citywide transportation network plan for people who walk, bike and use transit.

-The Active Transportation Plan is a validation requirement for the Blue Zones Project, a community-wide well-being improvement initiative to help make healthy choices easier for everyone in Fort Worth.
+The Active Transportation Plan was a validation requirement for the Blue Zones Project, a community-wide well-being improvement initiative to help make healthy choices easier for everyone in Fort Worth.

 Active Transportation Plan Objectives

-The primary objectives of the Fort Worth Active Transportation Plan include the following:
+The primary objectives of the Fort Worth Active Transportation Plan included the following: